w3f/polkadot-wiki/docs/general/faq.md

 ### Does Polkadot support smart contracts?

+Polkadot will support Solidity smart contracts by late 2025.
+Smart contracts deployment is already possible on Kusama and testnets.
+There are also numerous parachains that support EVM and Wasm smart contracts.
-While the Polkadot relay chain does not implement smart contracts directly, [there are numerous It's possible for parachains to enable smart contract functionality and then benefit from the security and interoperability features of Polkadot.
+ It's possible for parachains to enable smart contract functionality and then benefit from the security and interoperability features of Polkadot.
 Additionally, existing smart contract chains can connect to Polkadot as a parachain, or via a bridge.